 MOD CTR/254/3

-5.480 Additional allocation: in Argentina, Brazil, Chile, Costa Rica, Cuba, El Salvador, Ecuador, Guatemala, Honduras, Mexico, Paraguay, the Netherlands Antilles, Peru and Uruguay, the band 10-10.45 GHz is also allocated to the fixed and mobile services on a primary basis.
-In Venezuela, the band 10-10.45 GHz is also allocated to the fixed service on a primary basis.
-(WRC-07)
+5.480 Additional allocation: in Argentina, Brazil, Chile, Cuba, El Salvador, Ecuador, Guatemala, Honduras, Mexico, Paraguay, the Netherlands Antilles, Peru and Uruguay, the band 10-10.45 GHz is also allocated to the fixed and mobile services on a primary basis.
+In Costa Rica and Venezuela, the band 10-10.45 GHz is also allocated to the fixed service on a primary basis.
+(WRC-15)

 Reasons: In Costa Rica, the band 10-10.45 GHz is allocated for the fixed service only.